Treaties between Rome and Carthage

 The treaties between Rome and Carthage are the four treaties between the two states that were signed between 509 BC and 279 BC.
-The treaties influenced the course of history in the Mediterranean, and are important for understanding the relationship between the two most important cities of the region during that era.
+The treaties influenced the course of history in the Mediterranean and are important for understanding the relationship between the two most important cities of the region during that era.
 They reveal changes in how Rome perceived itself and how Carthage perceived Rome, and the differences between the perception of the cities and their actual characteristics.

-As city-states that became empires, Rome and Carthage eventually found it necessary to formalise their reciprocal interests and zones of influence.
+As city-states that became empires, Rome and Carthage eventually found it necessary to formalize their reciprocal interests and zones of influence.
 For centuries, the two operated side by side, even as allies.
-Their economic interests and methods of expansion were different: Rome did not look to the sea, engaged first in defending itself against the neighbouring Samnites, Etruscans, Gauls, and Greeks, and then in conquering them; Carthage, lacking a real civic army and repelled in Sicily by the Greeks, appeared indecisive regarding its expansion strategy: while the aristocratic party was inclined to extend the power of the city into surrounding lands, the commercial party was more interested in exploiting trade routes and markets.
+Their economic interests and methods of expansion were different.
+Rome did not look to the sea but engaged first in defending itself against the neighbouring Samnites, Etruscans, Gauls, and Greeks and then in conquering them.
+Carthage, lacking a real civic army and repelled in Sicily by the Greeks, appeared indecisive regarding its expansion strategy: the aristocratic party was inclined to extend the power of the city into surrounding lands, but the commercial party was more interested in exploiting trade routes and markets.

 By stipulating and observing four main treaties, the relationship between Rome and Carthage was one of tolerance for centuries.
-Carthage and Rome also concluded two treaties to end the First and Second Punic War in 241 BC and 201 BC, by which time the relationship between the powers had changed considerably.
+Carthage and Rome also concluded two treaties to end the First and the Second Punic Wars in 241 BC and 201 BC, when the relationship between the powers had changed considerably.

 Background

 Carthage

-Carthage was founded in 814 BC by Phoenician colonists from Tyre, and by the 6th century BC the sailors and merchants of Carthage were known throughout the western Mediterranean.
-In the 4th century BC, following a series of military conquests, Carthage controlled many territories west of the gulf of Sirte in present-day Libya, and much of the coasts of Numidia and Iberia.
-The coasts of Sardinia and Corsica were already under Carthaginian control when the city-state attempted, in three wars between 480 and 307 BC, to conquer Sicily.
-These attempts were stopped by the Greeks, who had, by then, heavily colonized the island.
-Primarily interested in commerce, Carthage had no standing army, and mostly used mercenary forces composed of Numidian cavalry, Libyans, and Iberians.
+Carthage was founded in 814 BC by Phoenician colonists from Tyre, and by the 6th century BC, the sailors and merchants of Carthage were known throughout the western Mediterranean.
+In the 4th century BC, after a series of military conquests, Carthage controlled many territories west of the gulf of Sirte, in present-day Libya, and much of the coasts of Numidia and Iberia.
+The coasts of Sardinia and Corsica were already under Carthaginian control when the city-state attempted,in three wars between 480 and 307 BC to conquer Sicily.
+Those attempts were stopped by the Greeks, who had by then heavily colonized the island.
+Primarily interested in commerce, Carthage had no standing army and used mostly mercenary forces composed of Numidian cavalry, Libyans and Iberians.

 Rome

-Rome was founded only seventy years after Carthage (in 753 BC, following Varronian chronology).
-For the first several centuries of its history, Rome was involved in a lengthy series of wars with its neighbours, which resulted in the Roman army's specialization in land warfare.
-The Roman economy and social structure began to incorporate the results of these wars: taking loot or tribute, redistributing conquered land, and in all cases, requiring the subjugated peoples to supply troops in support of Rome (becoming socii, or allies).
+Rome was founded only 70 years after Carthage (in 753 BC, following Varronian chronology).
+For the first several centuries of its history, Rome was involved in a lengthy series of wars with its neighbours, which resulted in the Roman Army's specialization in land warfare.
+The Roman economy and social structure began to incorporate the results of those wars by taking loot or tribute, redistributing conquered land and in all cases requiring the subjugated peoples to supply troops in support of Rome (becoming socii, or allies).
 With respect to maritime commerce, the Romans simply entrusted themselves to the Etruscan and Greek fleets.